UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/pyklip/instruments/P1640_support/README.md

 ## Tutorial

 **Important** This tutorial assumes you are inside the following directory:

 `pyklip/pyklip/instruments/P1640_support/tutorial`

+A couple datacubes (with all but the essential information stripped from them) are [available here](https://sites.google.com/site/aguilarja/otherstuff/pyklip-tutorial-data).
+Download the tarball and unpack the fits files into the `tutorial/data` folder with the command `tar -xvf data/P1640_tutorial_data.tar.gz`

 #### Living On The Edge Version
 If you trust me, you can do only steps "Collect the datacubes", "Fit the gridspots", and "Run KLIP".
 This skips visual inspection of the datacubes and spot fitting.